Millfield at the Tokyo Olympics

 Kieran attended Millfield from 2016-2018 to realise his Olympic dream.
 Originally from Oxfordshire, Kieran boarded in Somerset throughout Sixth Form to benefit from the world-class training facilities and programme on offer, seldom seen at any other school in the country.

-This will be Kieran’s first appearance at a games.
+This was Kieran’s first appearance at a games.
 Now training at the University of Bath, Kieran has worked to fulfil a lifetime dream.

 Kieran’s recent performance at the European Aquatic Championships showed great potential for Olympic success.

-Tokyo will be Muis’ very first Olympic Games and he will be competing for Brunei in swimming.
+Tokyo was Muis’ very first Olympic Games and he competed for Brunei in swimming.

 Muis attended Millfield from 2014-2016 where he excelled in swimming and achieved excellence at the highest level.